Anku Pande

-Anku Pande (born Vishakhapatnam, 13 November 1972) is a film producer from Nainital, Uttarakhand in India.
+Anku Pande (born Vishakhapatnam, 13 November 1970) is a film producer from Nainital, Uttarakhand in India.

 Pande has been responsible for introducing new talent and franchises into the industry as creative head of Viacom18 Motion Pictures.

 She has worked across all media and entertainment platforms.
 She started her career as an editor and then went on to direct and produce various documentaries and television commercials.

 She is an alumna of The American Film Institute, Los Angeles.

-Biography
+Early life

+Anku did her schooling from St. Mary's Convent High School, Nainital and college from St. Bede's College, Shimla.

+Career

-She started her career under Dileep Patgaongar and Vinod Dua as an assistant producer and reporter.
+She moved to Delhi in 1994 and started her career under Dileep Padgaonkar and Vinod Dua as an assistant producer and reporter.
 From there she moved on to work for Fremantle India.
-She then joined Bitv as an editor and was one of the first few to be trained to use the Grass Valley Switcher and edit using Avid.
-After Bitv she worked freelance as director and editor for corporate films, edited shows for TV, directed and produced commercials and documentaries.
+She then joined the business Channel BITV as an editor and was one of the first few to be trained to use the Grass Valley Switcher and edit using Avid.
+After BITV she worked freelance as director and editor for corporate films, edited shows for TV, directed and produced commercials and documentaries.

 She then moved to Los Angeles to do her master's degree in film producing at the American Film Institute.